-In March 2011, after four decades of dictatorship, the Syrian people rose up peacefully to demand freedom and dignity.
-The regime of Bashar al-Assad crushed that uprising with force, triggering an international war that has killed more than 400,000 and driven 12 million from their homes.
+In March 2011, after four decades of dictatorship, the Syrian people rose up peacefully to demand democracy and dignity.
+The regime of Bashar al-Assad crushed that uprising with force, triggering an international war that has killed more than 500,000 and driven 12 million from their homes.

-Together we have run campaigns that have saved lives and helped change the way the world sees Syrians.
+Together we have run campaigns that have saved lives and helped change the way the world sees Syria.
 The bigger we are, the more impact we’ll have – please join us.

 More than 700 people have been killed in Ghouta since the UN Security Council passed a resolution for a 30-day ceasefire to stop the bombs and allow humanitarian access.
 Chlorine gas has been dropped on residential areas and medical centres have been bombed.
 This is horror beyond words, but it can be ended.